 This person allows themselves to be led because they trust in the other person.
-However, they know that the journey is exhausting, they’re out of breath, and the branches leave wounds on their skin.
+However, they know that the journey is exhausting, they’re out of breath, and the branches scratch their skin.

 Nothing they can see around them looks beautiful or hopeful.

-They finally decide to let go of this hand and distance themselves.
-They do this to feel free, to recover their happiness and allow the other person to walk ahead alone, along a different path.
+They finally decide to let go of this hand and go their own way.
+They do this to feel free, to recover their happiness and allow the other person to walk ahead on a different path.

 When they do this, they experience intense and contradictory feelings: